-- G62a.
+- G61a.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts. - G62a.
 HELP FROM RELATIVES: Include money received from relatives who are not FU members.
 This is help in the form of cash, not goods, and does not include gifts for special occasions.
 The "\$20 my mother sends every month to help out" would go here; "\$100 for a wedding present" would not.
-Be sure this amount doesn't double-count rent received from non-FU family members. - G62b.
-HELP FROM OTHERS: These questions cover financial help given to any 2002 FU member, not just Head.
-Include both regular and irregular amounts from unrelated individuals outside the FU.
+Be sure this amount doesn't double-count rent received from non-FU family members.